cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-prerequisites.md

 ---
 {%summary%}{{page.abstract}}{%endsummary%}

+# Overview

-Cloudify can be installed by using different methods.
+Cloudify can be installed using different methods.

-Since it is based on a set of premade packages, it can be deployed using shell scripts, configuration management tools, cloud specific orchestration tools (CloudFormation, Heat, etc..) or Cloudify's CLI tool which provides a smooth experience for getting a fully working, cli manageable Cloudify Management Environment.
+Since it is based on a set of premade Docker images, it can be deployed using shell scripts, configuration management tools, cloud specific orchestration tools (CloudFormation, Heat, etc..) or Cloudify's CLI tool which provides a smooth experience for getting a fully working, CLI-manageable Cloudify Management Environment.

+Cloudify has a set of prerequisites both from an infrastructure and OS point of view.

+Not to worry though, Cloudify's CLI along with Cloudify's [manager-blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) will create the environment for you on your chosen cloud while allowing you to configure it as you see fit.

 # Prerequisites